uqfoundation/pathos/README.md

 and a user's laptop.  ``pathos`` allows the user to configure and launch at a very atomistic level, through raw access to ssh and scp.

-``pathos`` is the core of a python framework for heterogeneous computing.
+``pathos`` is the core of a Python framework for heterogeneous computing.
 ``pathos`` is in active development, so any user feedback, bug reports, comments, or suggestions are highly appreciated.
 A list of issues is located at https://github.com/uqfoundation/pathos/issues, with a legacy list maintained at https://uqfoundation.github.io/project/pathos/query.